Banco Itaú: History

-During the 1990s, Banco Itaú invested heavily in automation, including ATMs and machines installed on customers' premises.
-At the same time, it cut its staff by more than 50%.
+The bank also invested heavily in automation during the decade, expanding its network of ATMs and customer self-service technologies while reducing its workforce by more than half.

-In 1994, it expanded its international operations by founding Banco Itaú Europa, Banco Itaú Argentina, and Itaú Bank (Cayman).
-In 1997, it acquired Bamerindus Luxembourg, which is now Banco Itaú Europa Luxembourg.
-When it acquired Banco del Buen Ayre in Argentina in 1998, it subsequently incorporated it into Banco Itaú Argentina, now known as Banco Itaú Buen Ayre.
+Banco Itaú further expanded its international presence by acquiring Bamerindus Luxembourg in 1997, subsequently renamed Banco Itaú Europa Luxembourg.
+In 1998, it acquired Banco del Buen Ayre in Argentina, which was later incorporated into Banco Itaú Argentina, subsequently renamed Banco Itaú Buen Ayre.

-Banco Itaú has also established a number of alliances.
-In 1996, it and Bankers Trust, New York, created Itaú Bankers Trust Banco de Investimento, the present Itauvest Banco de Investimento.
-Banco Itaú also has an important stake in Banco BPI, one of Portugal's largest banks.
-In 2002, Banco Itaú joined with Banco BBA-Creditanstalt S.A.
-(BBA) to create, in 2003, Banco Itaú-BBA, the largest wholesale bank in Brazil.
+The bank also entered into strategic partnerships.
+In 1996, Banco Itaú and Bankers Trust formed Itaú Bankers Trust Banco de Investimento, later renamed Itauvest Banco de Investimento.
+Banco Itaú also became a significant shareholder in Banco BPI, one of Portugal's largest banking institutions.
+In 2002, it merged Banco BBA-Creditanstalt S.A. with its wholesale banking operations, leading to the creation of Banco Itaú-BBA in 2003.

-In the 2000s (decade), it continued to acquire banks.
-In 2002, it acquired Banco Fiat, together with all of Fiat's auto financing activities.
-In 2004, it opened a branch in Tokyo.
+Expansion through acquisitions continued in the 2000s.
+In 2002, Banco Itaú acquired Banco Fiat together with Fiat's vehicle financing operations in Brazil, and in 2004 it opened a branch in Tokyo.

-Then, in April 2006, Banco Itaú purchased the Brazilian operations of BankBoston, a subsidiary that Bank of America acquired with its purchase of FleetBoston.
-This increased Banco Itaú's clients by 300,000 and assets by R$22 billion.
-In return, Bank of America took about a 6% stake in Banco Itaú.
-BankBoston do Brazil had been founded in 1947.
-With the purchase, the BankBoston name disappeared from Brazil as Bank of America retained the rights to the name.
-Banco Itaú also received exclusive rights to purchase BankBoston's operations in Chile and Uruguay.
-In late 2006, it exercised these rights, and in late 2006 and early 2007, it received the necessary regulatory approvals.
-These two operations became Banco Itaú Chile and Banco Itaú Uruguay.
+In April 2006, Banco Itaú acquired the Brazilian operations of BankBoston, following Bank of America's acquisition of FleetBoston.
+The transaction added approximately 300,000 customers and R$22 billion in assets to Banco Itaú, while Bank of America acquired an approximately 6% ownership stake in the bank.
+As part of the agreement, Banco Itaú also obtained the exclusive option to acquire BankBoston's operations in Chile and Uruguay.
+Following regulatory approval in late 2006 and early 2007, these operations became Banco Itaú Chile and Banco Itaú Uruguay.

-On November 2, 2008, Banco Itaú and the third largest Brazilian private banking group, Unibanco, announced their intention to merge.
-In late February 2009, the Central Bank of Brazil approved the merger.
+On 2 November 2008, Banco Itaú and Unibanco, then Brazil's third-largest private banking group, announced plans to merge."Shares soar as Brazilian banks merge" The merger received approval from the Central Bank of Brazil in February 2009.